Princeton Academy of the Sacred Heart: Green Initiatives/Sustainability

 Since its beginning, Princeton Academy has kept stewardship of the environment at the forefront of its growth and development.
 It has achieved this in a variety of ways.
 Princeton Academy challenged the "required" number of paved parking spaces for the school, with the result being that rather than have a giant parking lot on the beautiful campus, grassy areas could be retained and used as temporary spaces during the few times every year when additional parking is needed.
 Additionally, Princeton Academy petitioned the Township to minimize the number of lights along the driveway in order to support a "dark sky" philosophy.
 Because of these early initiatives, Princeton Academy and the surrounding community benefit from the natural habitats that flourish in large undeveloped meadows and enjoy incredible stargazing from the campus.

 Princeton Academy's science program has a strong emphasis on understanding the environment and ecosystems.
-Recent building and renovation projects have provided a wealth of hands-on, on-site science lessons, including a greenhouse designed to be a stand-alone structure requiring no man-made heating input.
+Building and renovation projects provided a wealth of hands-on, on-site science lessons, including a greenhouse designed to be a stand-alone structure requiring no man-made heating input.
 It works by facing south and absorbing heat into a tank of water during the day and releasing that heat at night.
 The Athletic and Convocation Center was built with an asymmetrical roof with a much larger area facing south, upon which solar panels can be placed in the future.
-It was built as deep into the ground as possible to take advantage of heat transfer, and, due to large windows on the north wall, uses mainly natural light during the day.
+It was built as deep into the ground as possible to take advantage of heat transfer and, due to large windows on the north wall, uses mainly natural light during the day.

 Renovation and construction have heavily influenced design choices and plans.
-The 2012–13 school year began while 40 geothermal wells were being drilled on campus which, when connected, will allow the school to cut back drastically on the carbon footprint of its HVAC.
-One wing of the school building has a redesigned roofline to allow for larger north facing windows and a sloped roof to the south which provides greater surface area for solar panels.
+The 2012–13 school year began while 40 geothermal wells were being drilled on campus which now allow the school to cut back drastically on the carbon footprint of its HVAC.
+The east wing of the school building has a redesigned roofline to allow for larger north facing windows and a sloped roof to the south which provides greater surface area for solar panels.
 Data from both the geothermal wells and the school's lighting system appears on a dashboard in a common area so the school community can track energy usage and level savings that result from adjustments to use.